The Commonplace

 0.18

 As the competition progressed, teams relied more on the AI for larger subtasks (increasing delegation and reliance).
-Task Allocation positive high frequency of delegation and average scope/complexity of delegated tasks over competition time
+Task Allocation positive frequency of delegation and average scope/complexity of delegated tasks over competition time

 n=41